Monster Cookie Bars

 Instructions

-• Preheat oven to 350 degrees.
-Lightly grease (or cover with parchment) a full size cookie sheet with sides.
+• Preheat the oven to 350 degrees Fahrenheit (177 degrees Celsius).
+Lightly grease (or cover with parchment paper) a full-size cookie sheet with sides.

-• In a medium size mixing bowl, whisk together oats, flour, baking soda and salt.
+• In a medium-sized mixing bowl, whisk together the oats, flour, baking soda, and salt.
 Set aside.

-• In the bowl of a stand mixer, beat together peanut butter, butter and sugars for 1 minute.
-Turn speed to low and add one egg at a time.
-Add vanilla and mix until combined.
+• In the bowl of a stand mixer, beat together the peanut butter, butter, and sugars for 1 minute.
+Turn the speed to low and add one egg at a time.
+Add the vanilla and mix until combined.

-• Remove bowl from stand mixer.
-Fold in dry ingredients, then chopped peanuts, chocolate chips and M&Ms. Pour onto prepared pan and pat down until even.
-I like to use a my hands to get it all spread out, and then a spatula to make it smooth and even.
-Place in oven and bake for 15-18 minutes, or until the top begins to brown.
+• Remove the bowl from the stand mixer.
+Fold in the dry ingredients, then the chopped peanuts, chocolate chips, and M&Ms. Pour onto the prepared pan and pat down until even.
+Use your hands to gently press the mixture into the pan, then smooth it out with a spatula for an even surface.
+Place in the oven and bake for 15–18 minutes, or until the top begins to brown.

-• While the bars are baking, in a medium size mixing bowl, combine all of the topping ingredients.
-Using a hand mixer, beat until smooth (it should be a spreadable consistency, but will it will also melt and get shiny on contact).
+• While the bars are baking, in a medium-sized mixing bowl, combine all of the topping ingredients.
+Using a hand mixer, beat until smooth (it should be a spreadable consistency, but it will also melt and get shiny on contact).
 Set aside until needed.

-• Remove bars from oven and place pan on a wire rack.
+• Remove the bars from the oven and place the pan on a wire rack.
 Allow to cool for 8 minutes before spreading the peanut butter topping over the entire sheet.
-It should become smooth and melty, spread until even.
-Sprinkle remaining chocolate chips and M&Ms over top, allow to cool for 30-40 more minutes before cutting into bars.
+It should become smooth and melty.
+Spread until even.
+Sprinkle the remaining chocolate chips and M&Ms over the top.
+Allow to cool for 30–40 more minutes before cutting into bars.

 Nutrition